 - Favorite trail / mountain?
 Joe’s Trail, Perry Hill.
 No jumps and berms, just rock roll downs and a rock littered chute called the meat grinder.
 It defines my riding style.
 For snow, Iceland.
 With the remoteness of the West Fjords and right to roam ethos, it is one of the few places where you truly are free just explore.
 This sense of adventure defines my riding.

 - Go-to aprés beverage?
-N/A craft beer has been my jam recently.
-All the experience of an apres, without the hangover/dehydration.
+Non-Alcoholic craft beer has been my jam recently.
+All the experience of an aprés, without the hangover/dehydration.
 If I’m feeling fancy, I absolutely love the natural wine scene.
 So many cool young, diverse, and progressive winemakers.
 Lots of innovation and far more approachable than the sometimes stuffy traditional wine scene.

 - Day Job?
 I do storytelling and brand strategy for values-driven brands.
-I work with Weston who makes skis and snowboards, and Athletic Brewing who brews tasty n/a beers.
+I work with Weston who makes skis and snowboards, and Athletic Brewing who brews tasty non-alcoholic beers.
 One of the highlights of my job is working on programs that give back and build community.
-With Weston we’ve created a scholarship program to help women, LGBTQ+ and BIPOC individuals get their AIARE education.
+With Weston, we’ve created a scholarship program to help women, LGBTQ+ and BIPOC individuals get their AIARE education.
 For Athletic, I work on their Two for the Trails program which gives back two percent of all revenue to trail-based non-profits.
-I love that despite working in marketing, I’m not just selling products, but building community, it’s a big reason why I am so psyched to be a part of the Wild Rye team!
+I love that despite working in marketing, I’m not just selling products, but building community.
+It’s a big reason why I am so psyched to be a part of the Wild Rye team!